 Getting a Preliminary Injunction can be challenging because the plaintiff must show that it is likely to win the case, and that it will be irreparably harmed if the defendant’s products are allowed in the market while the case proceeds to trial.
 Recently, courts have made Preliminary Injunctions tougher to get by raising the standards for showing irreparable harm.

 In Moroccanoil’s case, the Preliminary Injunction prohibited Zotos from selling its Majestic Oil products in packaging that was confusingly similar to Moroccanoil’s distinctive trade dress.
 Zotos is a subsidiary of Shiseido America.
 Drawing on its knowledge of the beauty industry, CK&E’s presentation of irreparable harm to Moroccanoil’s reputation proved effective – the Court found that continued sales of Majestic Oil products would erode Moroccanoil’s premium position in the hair care market as a professional brand.
 The Court’s Order granting Moroccanoil’s Motion for Preliminary Injunction is available here, and is published at Moroccanoil, Inc. v.
-Zotos Int’l, Inc., No. CV167004DMGAGRX, ___ F. Supp.
-3d ___, 2017 WL 319309 (USDC CD Cal.
-Jan.
-19, 2017).
+Zotos Int’l, Inc., 230 F. Supp.
+3d 1161 (USDC C.D.
+Cal.
+2017).

 On the heels of the Preliminary Injunction, the parties settled the case with Zotos agreeing to pay a substantial portion of Moroccanoil’s attorneys’ fees and to drop the confusingly similar trade dress of the Majestic Oil products.
 In total, the case was fully resolved within 6 months of filing, and the only litigation activity was CK&E’s Motion for the Preliminary Injunction.